Singular-Genomics/singular-demux/README.md

   --fastqs R1.fastq.gz R2.fastq.gz I1.fastq.gz I2.fastq.gz
 ```

-If multiple FASTQ files are available per instrument reads, they should be concatenated prior to running `sgdemux`, e.g.:
+If multiple FASTQ files are available per instrument reads, they should be concatenated prior to running `sgdemux`.
+BGZF files, due to their block-compressed nature, can be concatenated simply using standard `cat`, e.g.:

 ```shell
 for read in R1 R2 I1 I2; do cat L*/${read}.fastq.gz > ./${read}.fastq.gz; done